bitwalker/distillery/docs/Phoenix Walkthrough.md

 current state.
 We will generate a release.
 Our release command is 3 separate commands which I have linked with `&&`:

-`./node_modules/brunch/bin/brunch b -P && MIX_ENV=prod mix do phoenix.digest, release --env=prod`
+`./node_modules/brunch/bin/brunch b -p && MIX_ENV=prod mix do phoenix.digest, release --env=prod`

-1. `./node_modules/brunch/bin/brunch b -P` builds your assets in production mode.
+1. `./node_modules/brunch/bin/brunch b -p` builds your assets in production mode.
 More detail can be found in the [Phoenix Static Asset Guide](http://www.phoenixframework.org/docs/static-assets)
 1. `MIX_ENV=prod mix phoenix.digest` To compress and tag your assets